Aged Care Assets and Equipment Management

 There are at least five such risks that primarily contribute to an organization’s failure to optimally manage their assets: 1) not knowing what they have; 2) over or under maintenance; 3) improper operation; 4) improper risk management; and 5) sub-optimized asset management systems.The five biggest risks to effective asset management

-Asset managers have a fiscal responsibility to shareholders and stakeholders to ensure that the investments made in the organisation’s assets produce the best return on investment, protect the assets, and keep guests, personnel and the environment safe.
-A properly funded asset management system should support these goals:
+Asset managers have a fiscal responsibility to shareholders and stakeholders to ensure that the investments made in the organisation’s assets produce the best return on investment protect the assets, and keep guests, visitors, personnel and the environment safe.
+A properly funded asset management system should:

-- Design of new systems, processes, facilities using the lowest total cost of ownership best practices
+- Support the design of new processes and facilities using the lowest total cost of ownership best practices

 Keep everything together

-Store and attach information to assets in your asset register.
-Attach work approvals, images and documents to the asset or its part.
-Without this information, you have an incomplete overview of maintenance and assets.
-Making it difficult to provide informed decisions on how best to approach maintenance.
+If you store and attach information against your assets in an asset register such as work approvals, images and documents (to the asset or its part(s)) you have a complete overview.
+This will help you provide management with informed decisions on how best to approach maintenance.

 Audit trail and overall security